openwisp/openwisp-monitoring/docs/user/metrics.rst

    continuously sends network requests to the devices and store the results;
-2. **metrics collected passively by OpenWISP**: these metrics are sent by the :ref:`openwrt-openwisp-monitoring agent
-   <install_monitoring_packages_on_device>` installed on the network
-   devices and are collected by OpenWISP via its REST API.
+2. **metrics collected passively by OpenWISP**: these metrics are sent by the :doc:`OpenWrt Monitoring Agent </openwrt-monitoring-agent/index>` installed on the network devices and are collected by OpenWISP via its REST API.

 The :doc:`checks` section of the documentation lists the currently implemented **active checks**.